stockinemma/hello-world/README.md

 # hello-world
 This is my first repository.
-My name is Emma; I am learning to code.
+My name is Emma.
+I am learning to code.